Harwin Drive: Stores and merchandise

 Most of the stores on Harwin Drive are clustered together.
 The Houston Chronicle stated "There are no places to relax on Harwin -- no food courts, dressing rooms or restrooms.
 Just a string of shops owned by people from all around the world who don't mind a bit of haggling."
 The Houston Press stated that most of the stores are operated by "often-cranky" Chinese women.

 As of 2005 stores on Harwin sell fake purses that typically retailed for $30.
-They also sold genuine perfume that sold for half of the prices found in department stores.
+They also sold genuine perfume for half of the prices found in department stores.
 As of that year stores that sell East or South Asian clothing typically are closed on Tuesdays.
 The Chronicle said "Locals know the Harwin fake situation for bags and luggage, but ask a store employee, and they may act clueless.
 Designers don't appreciate the copying of their high-price items.
 Stores selling these bags know this and will gauge your interest before showing the goods."

 As of 2010 a Coach Inc. handbag, which may or may not be fake, would sell for $35 on Harwin, while it would sell for $150 in a department store.
 A fake Harwin keychain would cost $5 while a conventional keychain would cost $35.